simonvh/fluff/README.md

 See [full fluff documentation](http://fluff.readthedocs.org/) for detailed installation instructions and usage examples.

+## PLEASE NOTE

+This is the Python 2 branch.
+There will be no further development on this version and this branch will only be used for bugfixes.

 ## Quick Installation

 The most straightforward way to install fluff is with [conda](https://docs.continuum.io/anaconda) using the [bioconda](https://bioconda.github.io/) channel (Python 2.7 only).